imagekitio/docs-keep-a-changelog/api-reference/custom-metadata-fields-api/update-custom-metadata-field.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="label" type="string" required="false" %}
 Label of the metadata field, unique across all non deleted custom metadata fields.

-Required if `schema` is not provided.
+This parameter is required if `schema` is not provided.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="schema" type="object" %}
 An object that describes the rules for the custom metadata key.

-Required if `label` is not provided.
+This parameter is required if `label` is not provided.

-**Note: **`type` cannot be updated and will be ignored if sent with the `schema`, the schema will be validated with existing `type` and rest of the parameters sent through this API and errors will be returned accordingly.
+**Note:** `type` cannot be updated and will be ignored if sent with the `schema`.
+The schema will be validated as per the existing `type`.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="Custom metadata definition successfully updated.
 In the response, you will get the field id, field name and, field schema." %}